ajtejankar/notes/README.md

 ## Installation

 The script is written in bash, so you'll need a terminal running bash.

-To install, clone this repo somewhere and the path to it in the `PATH` variable.
+To install, clone this repo somewhere and add its path to the `PATH` variable.